ekartashov/roo-conport-modes/scripts/roo_modes_sync/README.md

 # Using default settings
 roo-modes sync-global

-# With custom strategy and config path
+# With custom strategy and config path (long form)
 roo-modes sync-global --strategy alphabetical --config /path/to/custom/config.yaml

+# With custom strategy and config path (short form)
+roo-modes sync-global -s alphabetical -c /path/to/custom/config.yaml

-# Dry run to see what would be done
+# Dry run to see what would be done (long form)
 roo-modes sync-global --dry-run

+# Dry run to see what would be done (short form)
+roo-modes sync-global -d

+# Skip backup during sync (short form)
+roo-modes sync-global -b
 ```

 #### Local Synchronization